New Zealand police kill 'terrorist' after he stabs 6 people

 The attack unfolded at about 2:40 p.m. at a Countdown supermarket in New Zealand’s largest city.

-Police Commissioner Andrew Coster said a police surveillance team and a specialist tactics group had followed the man from his home to the supermarket.
+Police Commissioner Andrew Coster said a police surveillance team and a specialist tactics group had followed the man from his home in the suburb of Glen Eden to the supermarket in New Lynn.

 But while they had grave ongoing concerns about the man, they had no particular reason to think he was planning an attack on Friday, Coster said.
 The man appeared to be going into the store to do his grocery shopping.